-- Ghertner, D. A., McFann, H., & D. Goldstein (eds.) (forthcoming) Futureproof: Security Aesthetics and the Management of Life.
+- Ghertner, D. A., McFann, H., & D. Goldstein (eds.)
+(2020) Futureproof: Security Aesthetics and the Management of Life.
 Durham, NC: Duke University Press.
+Read our Introduction here.

 - Ghertner, D.A.
 (2014) India's Urban Revolution: Geographies of Displacement beyond Gentrification.
 Environment and Planning A 46(7):1554-1571.